• Home

 Interior and Upholstery

-Stepping inside was like entering a time capsule, the distinct aroma of the 1980s permeated the air.
-The vehicle's 30-plus-year-old, 105,000-mile OEM upholstery bore the heavy marks of its age.
-Stains and tears were rampant, marring the fabric, while the leather components showed significant wear.
-Broken or missing plastic accessories further detracted from the interior's original condition.
+Stepping inside felt like entering a time capsule, with the distinct scent of the 1980s instantly noticeable.
+The vehicle’s original 30-year-old, 105,000-mile upholstery showed the weight of its years: stains and tears were evident throughout the fabric, while the leather components exhibited significant wear.
+Broken or missing plastic trim and accessories further detracted from the interior’s original condition.

 Front Buckets